asconix/rfcs/rfcs/0057-secrets-for-services.md

 # Motivation
 [motivation]: #motivation

-There is currently a lack of a consistent and safe mechanism to make secrets available to systemd services in NixOS.
+There is currently a lack of consistent and safe mechanisms to make secrets available to systemd services in NixOS.
 Various modules implement it in various ways across the ecosystem.
-There have also been ideas like adjustments to the Nix Store (like issue https://github.com/NixOS/nixpkgs/issues/8), which would allow for non-world-readable files, but has made no progress in several years.
+There have also been ideas like adjustments to the Nix Store (like issue https://github.com/NixOS/nixpkgs/issues/8), which would allow for non-world-readable files, but this issue has made no progress in several years.

-Especially with the introduction of Systemd's `DynamicUser` more traditional approaches of manually managing permissions of some out-of-store files could become cumbersome or slow the adoption of DynamicUser and other sandboxing features throughout the nixpkgs modules.
+With the introduction of Systemd's `DynamicUser`, the more traditional approaches of manually managing permissions of some out-of-store files could become cumbersome or slow down the adoption of DynamicUser and other sandboxing features throughout the nixpkgs modules.

-The approach outlined in this document aims to solve only a part of the secrets management problem, namely: How to make secrets that are already accessible on the system (be it through a secrets folder only readable by root, or a system like vault or nixops) to non-interactive services in a safe way.
+The approach outlined in this document aims to solve only a part of the secrets management problem, namely: How to make secrets that are already accessible on the system (be it through a secrets folder only readable by root, or a system like vault or nixops) available to non-interactive services in a safe way.

-It assumes that shipping secrets is already solved sufficiently by krops, nixops, git-crypt, simple rsync etc, and if not, that this can be addressed as a separate concern without needing change to the approach proposed here.
-Further, its outside of scope to ensure other properties of the secret store, such as encryption at rest and so forth.
+It assumes that shipping secrets is already solved sufficiently by krops, nixops, git-crypt, simple rsync etc, and if not, that this can be addressed as a separate concern without needing to change the approach proposed here.
+Further, it is outside of the scope of this proposal to ensure other properties of the secret store, such as encryption at rest.

-The main idea here is to allow for flexibility in the way secrets are delivered to the system while providing a simple mechanism that can allow be easy to integrate with and allow for a gradual adoption.
+The main idea here is to allow for flexibility in the way secrets are delivered to the system, while at the same time providing a consistent and unobtrusive mechanism that can be applied widely across service modules without requiring large code-changes while allowing for a gradual transition of nixos services.

 # Detailed design
 [design]: #detailed-design